hydrusbeta/hay_say_ui/Readme.md

 The user interface code for Hay Say runs in its own Docker container, hay_say_ui, and the UI is accessed by the user via a web browser.
 Each AI architecture (e.g. so-vits-svc or ControllableTalkNet) is installed in its own container and a simple Flask web server runs in each one, listening for connections.
-Each Flask web server defines a /generate method which invokes the AI archtecture to generate an audio file.
+Each Flask web server defines a /generate method which invokes the AI architecture to generate an audio file.

 ![diagram of Hay Say's networking setup, showing that the main UI container communicates with the AI Architecture containers by sharing files and by using webservice calls to trigger audio generation](documentation%20images/design%20diagram.png)